encoredev/encore/docs/deploy/own-cloud.md

 Encore provides a GCP Service Account for each Encore application, letting you grant Encore access to provision all the necessary infrastructure directly in your own GCP Organization account.

-To find your app's Service Account email and configure GCP deployments, head over to the Cloud Deploy page by going to **[the Encore web platform](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Cloud Deploy**.
+To find your app's Service Account email and configure GCP deployments, head over to the Connect Cloud page by going to Encore's **[Cloud Dashboard](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Connect Cloud**.

 ![Connect GCP account](/assets/docs/connectgcp.png "Connect GCP account")

 ## Amazon Web Services (AWS)
-To configure your Encore app to deploy to your AWS account, head over to the Cloud Deploy page by going to **[the Encore web platform](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Cloud Deploy**.
+To configure your Encore app to deploy to your AWS account, head over to the Connect Cloud page by going to Encore's **[Cloud Dashboard](https://app.encore.dev/) > (Select your app) > App Settings > Integrations > Connect Cloud**.

 Follow the instructions to create an IAM Role, and then connect the role with Encore.
 [Learn more in the AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).